 Running a GoFundMe takes time, effort and creativity.
-While you have probably done a great job of sharing your link with your social network, here is a list of 25 out of the box ways to share your GoFundMe.
+While you’ve probably done a great job of sharing your link with your social network, here’s a list of 25 easy, initial tips to share your GoFundMe.

 Remember: the success of your GoFundMe will depend on how effectively you share it!